Bok Kai Temple: History

-The original temple was destroyed by fire, and was replaced in 1880.
-The temple remains a primary focus of the present Marysville Chinese community, who have dedicated themselves to preserving the temple.
+The temple remains a primary focus of the present Marysville Chinese-American community, who have dedicated themselves to preserving the temple and celebrating the Bok Kai Festival.

 Current use

 The temple is infrequently used as an active place of worship, but is preserved as both a California Historical Landmark and as a protected property on the National Register of Historic Places.
 A Bok Kai festival and parade is held annually in the spring, during which time the temple is opened for ceremonies as well as for interested parties to tour.
 Other tours may be arranged by contacting the Temple caretaker.